-1. Actions Support Values
+1. Actions support values

-Your company values may state something about valuing collaboration, innovation, and a healthy company culture.
+Your company values may state something about valuing collaboration, innovation, and healthy company culture.
 But ask yourself, does our company actually value what it states that it does?
 Do your actions support your values?
 If your company, quote-on-quote, values innovation, do you allow your employees to share innovative thoughts, to bring unique ideas and perspectives to meetings, to have open conversations with managers about approaching problems with new solutions?

 If your company values a positive work environment, do your employees feel empowered to be themselves in the office?
 Does your organization promote the use of time off and mental health?
 Do your managers care about the personal lives of his or her employees in addition to his or her professional careers?
 Or, do you instead band-aid your “positive work environment” with a mental health day (or even week) off here or there?

 If your company doesn’t live its values every day, it doesn’t make sense to even have written values.
 Because the truth of the matter is that these values are not values unless embedded in everything you do.
 And similarly, there is very little you can do to improve employee satisfaction until this very important issue is resolved.
 In other words, if you don’t do this step properly, then steps 2-5 won’t matter.

 2. Curate company rituals

 Surprisingly, it’s far less beneficial to brush your teeth for 28 minutes once every seven days than to commit four minutes a day to brush your teeth.
 Why?
 Because even if the 28 minutes in one day equals 28 minutes spread across a week, your teeth are going to decay significantly faster in the latter example than in the former.
 Shocking, right? (not really)